TheSilvered/nest/docs/c_api/c_api-simple_types.md

 **Returns:**

 The converted number.
-If number is not a numeric object 0 is returned.
+If number is not a numeric object, `0.0` is returned.
 No error is set.

 ---